nobu-g/cohesion-analysis/README.md

 ## Analyze a Large Number of Documents

-Given raw sentences, first you need to apply (BERT)KNP to them and split into documents.
+Given raw sentences, first you need to apply KNP to them and create `.knp` files.
-Then, run `predict.py` specifying the document directory.
+Then, run `predict.py` specifying the directory where created `.knp` files exist in the option `--knp-dir`.
+When the analysis finishes, `.knp` files with `<rel >` and `<述語項構造:>` tags are exported to the directory specified in `--export-dir` option.
+To utilize this result, I recommend you to use [kyoto-reader](https://github.com/ku-nlp/kyoto-reader).

 ```zsh
 python src/predict.py \